GoogleChrome/developer.chrome.com/site/en/blog/renderingng-data-structures/index.md

-As discussed in the previous post (a worked example is [here](/blog/renderingng-architecture/#an-example-in-practice)), the browser and render processes manage raster of content and then submit compositor frames to the Viz process for presentation to the screen.
+As discussed in the previous post (a worked example is [here](/blog/renderingng-architecture/#an-example-in-practice)), the browser and render processes manage rasterization of content then submit compositor frames to the Viz process for presentation to the screen.
 Compositor frames are how RenderingNG represents how to stitch rasterized content together and efficiently draw it using the GPU.